PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

-# Semantic Engine Language Style Guide
+# Semantic Engine Language Feature Guide

 This document covers all features included in the Semantic Engine Language, including how-to-use examples and derived SPARQL clause snippets.
 The Semantic Engine Language is used to create both Transformation Instruction Sets (TIS) and Graph Specifications (GS).
 Although it is conventional to use the TIS to define everything related to an incoming dataset and the GS to define everything related to the output model, this is a matter of convention only.
 All triples from both of these files will be combined in the Model Repository and read from there by the Semantic Engine, so there is some flexibility allowed.
 To encourage best practices, the features that are intended to be applied only in the TIS are denoted with an asterisk in this document.